1. How can I Turn a Modest tax-deferred account Into Millions for my Family.

 What happens if my spouse dies first?

 If you don't remarry, you lose the rollover option.
-(It is only available to spouses.)
-You can name a new beneficiary, and after you die distributions will be based on the new beneficiary's life expectancy.
+(It is only available to a spouse.)
+This used to be a problem, because distributions after your death would still be based on your and your deceased spouse's life expectancies.
+But now you can name a new beneficiary, and after you die distributions will be based on the new beneficiary's life expectancy.

 Are there any disadvantages of naming my spouse?